Reviem0/CompSci-Notes/Networks and Security/Network Layer/Transport Layers.md

 - 1024-49151 - Registered.
 - 49152-65535 - Dynamic or private.
 	- IANA maintains list of well-known and registered )0-49151)
+- Most browsers recognise the most well-known port number ownerships, hence when you type in https://google.com, the browser does not make you look for a port.
 -